The Trademarks Law Review: France

 - the Singapore Treaty of 2006, which harmonises administrative trademarks registration procurements.

-The French government agency responsible for industrial property is the INPI, which administers French trademarks and examines oppositions to registrations of trademarks.
-In addition, since 1 April 2020, it also examines main claims for cancellation of trademarks based on absolute grounds for refusal, relative grounds for refusal based on prior trademark, company name rights, geographical indications; and those based on domain names, tradenames and rights on signboards that do not have only a local scope as well as local authorities and public legal persons rights, filings made by agents trademark rights and revocation of trademarks for non-use.
-It is also in charge of ensuring the public availability of information about French trademarks, notably through publication of the information on BOPI, the official bulletin of industrial property, as well as through its internet trademark database.
-INPI decisions can be appealed before specialised civil appeal courts.
+The French government agency responsible for industrial property is the INPI, which administers French trademarks and examines oppositions to registrations of trademarks.16 In addition, since 1 April 2020, it also examines main claims for cancellation of trademarks based on absolute grounds for refusal, relative grounds for refusal based on prior trademark, company name rights, geographical indications; and those based on domain names, trade names, and rights on signboards that do not have only a local scope as well as local authorities and public legal persons rights, filings made by agents trademark rights and revocation of trademarks for non-use.17 It is also in charge of ensuring the public availability of information about French trademarks, notably through publication of the information on the BOPI, the official bulletin of industrial property, as well as through its internet trademark database.18 INPI decisions can be appealed before specialised civil appeal courts.

 The European agency responsible for intellectual property is EUIPO, which administers European trademarks and examines oppositions to the registration of trademarks, as well as cancellation and revocation actions.
-EUIPO has an appeal board, whose decisions can be appealed before the European Court of Justice.
-EUIPO also delivers information about trademarks on its TMview database, and offers mediation services regarding intellectual property disputes.
+EUIPO has an appeal board, whose decisions can be appealed before the CJEU.
+EUIPO also delivers information about trademarks on its TMview database,19 and offers mediation services regarding intellectual property disputes.20

 Company names are registered at the local commercial court where the company has been incorporated.
-There is no specific examination proceeding regarding the company name comparable to trademark registration proceedings.
+There is no specific examination proceeding regarding the company name comparable with trademark registration proceedings.
 Research into company names can be performed on the website owned by the registries of all French commercial courts – Infogreffe.22 Recently, this data has also been made available on the INPI's website.23

 Moreover, this organ provides informational support related to trademarks, and the importance of its activities in respect of anti-counterfeiting initiatives has increased recently.

-On the European level, the EU e-justice website centralised information on how to research company registries in each Member State.
+On the European level, the EU e-justice website centralised information on how to research company registries in each Member State.24

 iii Substantive law